DarthPointer/OffSetter/Downloadables/OffSetter/ReadMe.txt

 Supported offseting cases:

 - Changed size of names block of .uasset file.
+- Changed size of imports block of .uasset file.
 - Changed structure size in .uexp file (sub-structure size marks in the .uexp should be changed manually).

 Instructions: